ansible-collections/ibm_zos_core/docs/README-zos-data-set.md

 | `type`          | The data set type to be used when creating a data set (for example, "PDSE").                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             | no       |

 # Copyright
-© Copyright IBM Corporation 2020
+Â© Copyright IBM Corporation 2020